CaptainDaVinci/p5-Snake/README.md

 # Snake

 Snake game implementation in P5 JS, with smooth movement animations in a tile based system.

-You can play the game with installing at https://captaindavinci.github.io/p5-Snake/
+You can checkout the game at https://captaindavinci.github.io/p5-Snake/

 ## Development